dib-lab/charcoal/doc/README.md

 charcoal is open source under the BSD 3-clause license, and is free for use, reuse, modification, and remixing.
 Please enjoy responsibly!

+## How charcoal finds contamination

+charcoal uses three heuristics to determine if a contig is a contaminant.

+* First, it searches 25,000 GTDB genomes using `sourmash gather` to see where the contig belongs "best".
+If the contig places better within a different lineage, it is removed as a contaminant.

+* Second, it computes the lowest common ancestor (LCA) for all the hashes in the contig.
+If the most common ancestor is higher than the match rank, the contig is removed as a contaminant.

+* Third, it asks if the LCA of the contig is a _different_ lineage than the rest of the genome.
+If it is, it's removed as a contaminant.

+Importantly, charcoal defaults to assuming that a contig is "clean" - if it has no information on a contig, it does not remove it.

+So, charcoal will fail to detect contamination in very short contigs for which no k-mers are chosen, as well as contigs that are completely novel in their DNA content.

+And, of course, charcoal is database dependent.
+So if genomes or databases in the GTDB 25k collection are contaminated, charcoal will not be able to detect those contaminants.

 ## Authorship and Acknowledgements

 charcoal development is led by Titus Brown and Taylor Reiter, and is